pump-ai-fun/kind-of-stop-spam/README.md

 Spammers are out of control, and this project is built for the community, by the community, to take back control of our chats.
 It started as a "kind of stop spam" approach, and it evolved to a foundation of a fully local chat moderation system.
+Total vibe coding.

-> Modatrix CA on Pump.Fun is ""
+> Modatrix CA on Pump.Fun is "H27BM5y9rjrFbnq3zBkfKGjdM36cHb5cPfJvQS2Mpump"

 Tame your livestream chat when Pump.fun energy goes orbital.
 This tool opens the coin page in a real browser, watches the live chat, filters out the spammy noise, and mirrors only the good stuff into a friendly, auto-refreshing HTML page you can drop into OBS or a second monitor.
 Think of it as noise-cancelling headphones for memes, while still vibing with the Pump.fun community (we love you, you glorious degen astronauts).